swd12012/EE282/project/final_project_report.md

 For the rest of the introduction, please refer to the topic and analysis proposals.

-The double-knockout mice (DKO) in this study were compared at four different time points: non-bleached (NB), 6 hours, 1 day, and 3 days post-bleach (6h, 1d, and 3d) respectively.
+The double-knockout mice (DKO) in this study were compared at four different time points: non-bleached (NB), 6 hours, 1 day, and 3 days post-bleach (6h, 1d, and 3d respectively).
 After sacrifice, the eye was enucleated and an eyecup was created, at which point RPE was isolated from the eyecup and prepared for library preparation.
 Four mice were analyzed at each timepoint.

 ___

-### Methods and Results
+### Methods

 #### Reference Genome